 Not only is CR’s neighbor cheaper, but it's also less crowded: two main ingredients for a successful backpacking trip.

-Whether you are new to hiking or a seasoned trekker, there’s a Nicaraguan volcano and trail for you.
+Whether new to hiking or a seasoned trekker, there’s a Nicaraguan volcano and trail for you.

 Cosigüina: Easy to Advanced Hike

-While you may opt to do the entire eight-hour jaunt on foot, most tours cover the first half of the volcano crater trail using 4×4 transportation.
+While you may opt to do the entire eight-hour excursion on foot, most tours cover the first half of the volcano crater trail using 4×4 transportation.

 Cosigüina is usually an easy climb, as its slopes are not too steep.
 However, the terrain can be unpredictable, so that the usual one-and-a-half-hour hike can take longer.

 Once at the top, you’ll be graced by the sight of one of the most beautiful crater lakes in the region.

 I made this trip from Monty’s Beach Lodge, and while that hotel is one of the closest ones to Cosigüina, we still had to leave by 5 a.m.

-Alternatively, you may overnight in Potosi, but there’s not much to see there, which is why I chose to stay on the coast.
+Alternatively, you may overnight in Potosi, but there’s not much to see there, so I chose to stay on the coast.

 Cerro Negro: Intermediate Hike

 Don’t let its height fool you, however.
 It may only be 500 meters high, but the one-hour ascent is steep and hot when the sun is out.

-Additionally, you are climbing an active volcano: making the hike that more daring.
+Additionally, you are climbing an active volcano: making the hike more daring.

 As Cerro Negro is frequented by thrill junkies, local operators came up with a brilliant idea: “sandboarding” down its slopes.

 Concepcion: Advanced Hike

-One of the toughest hikes in Nicaragua is along the slopes of another active volcano: Concepcion.
+One of the most challenging hikes in Nicaragua is along the slopes of another active volcano: Concepcion.

 Concepcion's location within Lake Nicaragua, Central America’s largest lake, makes the view from the top one of the most spectacular on this list.

 Pick between two major trails: the four-hour hike to the viewpoint or the entire outing to its crater (nine to ten hours).

-I had a great guide, though, patient with my slow, sorry self and teaching me a lot about flora and fauna in the process.
+I had an excellent guide who was patient with my slow, sorry self and taught me a lot about flora and fauna in the process.